 4. Participating Countries

-Currently, the participating nodes represent the following nations: Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Greece, Israel, Italy, Japan, Korea, Netherlands, Norway, Russia, Singapore, Spain, Sweden, Switzerland, Taiwan, U.K. and U.S.A. (in alphabetical order; to be confirmed at next meeting)
+Currently, the participating nodes represent the following nations: Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Greece, India, Israel, Italy, Korea, Netherlands, Norway, Russia, Singapore, Spain, Sweden, Switzerland, Taiwan, U.K. and Uruguay.

 5. Steering Committee